Madalina Butnariu, MD

 Crohn’s disease treatment

 There is no known cure for Crohn’s disease, but therapies can help control symptoms and improve inflammation to help achieve remission.
 Treatment strategies may include medications, diet/nutrition and surgery.

 Steroids may be used during the initial phase of a flare-up.
-However, while steroids may help you feel better fast, they do not actually heal the bowel and are only short-term solutions that should be replaced by immunosuppressants, which make up the majority of the current therapies.
-Some are given as oral medications (Azathioprine, 6-MP) others are self-injectable (methotrexate, Humira, Cimzia, Simponi) or infusions (Remicade, Entyvio).
-The Ohio State Inflammatory Bowel Disease Center has many active clinical trials that can be beneficial for Crohn's patients.
+However, while steroids may help you feel better fast, they do not actually heal the bowel and are only a short-term option that should be replaced with appropriate long-term medications such as immune modulators and biologics.
+The Ohio State Inflammatory Bowel Disease Center has many active clinical trials that can be beneficial for Crohn’s patients.